-The prolific collection of inspirational poetry written by the Persian mystic and dervish, Jalal ad-Din Muhammad Rumi, more popularly known simply as Rumi, has been a source of joy and introspection for loyal followers since the early days of the 13th century
+The Poetry of Rumi is a prolific collection of inspirational poetry written by the Persian mystic and dervish, Jalal ad-Din Muhammad Rumi, more popularly known simply as Rumi, has been a source of joy and introspection for loyal followers since the early days of the 13th century

 Born in 1207 in Khorasan, ancient middle Persia, the enduring universal appeal of Rumi’s poetry may be rooted in a philosophy which transcends the confinement of imposed boundaries in favor of the language of love, tolerance, goodness and the evolution of one’s soul.

 Rumi’s works, most notably The Masnavi series, has been transposed into various formats and translated into many of the world’s languages.
 Notable English translators of Rumi’s work include Arthur John Arberry, John Moyne and Reynold A. Nicholson.
-More recently, Coleman Banks, who neither speaks or reads Persian, has nonetheless authored translations which have shined a light on Rumi’s work.
+More recently, Coleman Banks, authored, among other Rumi collections, The Essential Rumi.
+Coleman who neither speaks or reads Persian, has nonetheless authored translations which have shined a light on Rumi’s work.
 The collective effort of these translations has resulted in Rumi being the most popular poet in the US.